ircop/discoverer/README.md

 Little framework for network equipment universal iteraction, in pre-pre-pre-pre-alpha stage :)

+Idea and some regexps was taken from [NocProject](https://nocproject.org)

 The point is networking automation.
 You can call same functions for any equipment and become structured result (or error :) )

 Currently supported equipment are D-Link and Cisco.